-“The Crow Who Tampered With Time blossoms with essays that find radiance and coherence in a world (both natural and human) which formal religious dogma has forgotten.
-A visionary humility, and an original, engaging voice make these essays and recollections both accessible and wonder-filled . . .
+“The Crow Who Tampered With Time blossoms with essays that find radiance and coherence in a world (both natural and human) that formal religious dogma has forgotten.
+A visionary humility and an original, engaging voice make these essays and recollections both accessible and wonder-filled . . .
 This is a book of exquisite imagery, humorous observation, breathtaking honesty and profound insight.
 The essays pulse with emotional poignancy . . . ” – All Lit Up

-“Ratzlaff . . . evokes the spiritual growth in the natural world, without succumbing to the trendy, the trite and the obvious reflections that the phrase “spiritual growth” could threaten.” – Erling Friis- Baastad, Books in Canada
+“Ratzlaff . . . evokes the spiritual growth in the natural world, without succumbing to the trendy, the trite, and the obvious reflections that the phrase ‘spiritual growth’ could threaten.” – Erling Friis- Baastad, Books in Canada

 “(Ratzlaff’s) prose is so sensual, so sensitive to sound, and so layered with meanings that it often elicits a gasp of surprise, followed by delight over the rightness of the phrase.
 This is language to be savoured. . .
 It is not possible to read these short essays . . . without having one’s vision expanded.” – Edna Froese, Journal of Mennonite Studies